-Explanation on : The Board has delegated the governance of Group risk to the RN application of the practice : Executive Directors with a majority of Independent Directors.
-The RMC enables the Board to undertake and evaluate key area exposures.
-The primary responsibilities of the RMC are as follows: To oversee and recommend the Enterprise Risk Manage ("ERM") strategies, frameworks and policies of the Group; To implement and maintain sound ERM frameworks, identify, assess, manage and monitor the Group's st financial, operational and compliance risks; and To develop and inculcate a risk awareness culture with Group.
-In fulfilling its responsibilities in risk management, the RMC is aby the Risk Management Department ("RMD").
+Application Applied Explanation on application of the practice The Board has delegated the governance of the Group's risks to the RMSC.
+The RMSC comprises three (3) Non-Executive Directors with a majority of Independent Directors.
+The RMSC enables the Board to undertake and evaluate key areas of risk exposures.
+In fulfilling its responsibilities in risk management, the RMSC is assisted by the Risk Management Department ("RMD").
+The primary responsibilities of the RMSC in relation to risk management and internal controls are as follows: To oversee and recommend the Enterprise Risk Management ("ERM") strategies, frameworks and policies of the Group; To implement and maintain sound ERM frameworks, which identify, assess, manage and monitor the Group's strategic, financial, operational and compliance risks; and To develop and inculcate a risk awareness culture within the Group.
 Risk Management Framework The Risk Management framework is coordinated by the RMD.
-The develops risk policies, sets minimum standards, provides guid risk related matters, coordinates risk management activities with departments, as well as monitors the Group's business risks.
-The principal roles and responsibilities are as follows: Review and update risk management methodologies, spethose related to identification, measuring, controlling, moand reporting of risks; Provide risk management training and workshops; Review risk profiles and mitigation plans of departments; Identify and inform the RMC and Management of critical risk by the Group; and Monitor action plans for managing critical risks. s of risk ws: gement which rategic, nin the assisted ne RMD ance on h other e RMD's cifically nitoring
+The RMD develops risk policies, sets minimum standards, provides guidance on risk related matters, coordinates risk management activities with other departments, as well as monitors the Group's business risks.
+The RMD's principal roles and responsibilities are as follows: Review and update risk management methodologies, specifically those related to identification, measuring, controlling, monitoring and reporting of risks; Provide risk management training and workshops; Review risk profiles and mitigation plans of departments; Adaptify and information PMSC and Management of critical risks.
+Identify and inform the RMSC and Management of critical risks faced by the Group; and Monitor action plans for managing critical risks.
+Internal Control Framework The Company has also established a robust internal control framework, which covers key elements such as Board governance, senior

-Internal Control Framework

-The Company has also established a robust internal control framework, which covers key elements such as Board governance, senior management responsibilities, segregation of duties, internal policies and procedures, financial budgets, people management, limits of authority, insurance, information security, code of conduct and whistleblowing policy.
+management responsibilities, segregation of duties, internal policies and procedures, financial budgets, people management, limits of authority, insurance, information security, code of conduct, ABAC policy and procedures and whistleblowing policy.

 Explanation for :

 departure

--

-and to a consider the continuous below.
-Many lawns a consumities and a consumities

-• ' ed to complete the columns below.
+Large companies are required to complete the columns below.
 Non-large companies are encouraged

-to complete the columns b elow.
+to complete the columns below.

 Measure :

 Timeframe :